 - A 24% reduction in greenhouse gas emissions per square foot of building space

 - 4.6 million gallons of stormwater captured for infiltration or re-use per year

 - 1st campus in D.C. to be designated a Bicycle Friendly University by the League of American Bicyclists

 - 25 tons of organic food waste composted every month from Leo O’Donovan Hall

 - Annual Move-Out Drives since 2010 that repurpose household goods from students for donation to families and individuals living in poverty

 Georgetown continues to pursue sustainability infrastructure projects that increase the efficiency of our heating, lighting, and electric systems.
 For example, a 2018 project to automate the steam boiler blowdown system in the central heating plant saves about 20,100 MMBTU of natural gas each year, reducing CO2-equivalent emissions by an estimated 2,346,281 pounds annually.

 Commitment to LEED Certifcation

 As of 2009, all new construction and major renovations at Georgetown will be designed to meet the US Green Building Council’s LEED standards for environmental design, at the Silver level or higher.
-Currently, there are 8 LEED green buildings, accounting for a total of 869,000 square feet of building space.
+Currently, there are nine LEED certified buildings, accounting for a total of over one million square feet of building space.

 LEED Building Highlights